5 Security Tips for your Website

 No Comments

-Spamming and hacking are an ongoing nuisance to website owners.
-But they can also be destructive.
+Spamming and hacking are ongoing nuisances to website owners, but they can also be destructive.
 Hackers hack for many different reasons.
-Some are thieves trying to access you or your customers records, links, and passwords that will lead them to banking information that they can exploit using the stolen information.
-So here are 5 security tips for your website.
+Some are thieves trying to access your or your customers’ records, links, and passwords, which will lead them to banking information that they can exploit using the stolen information.
+So here are five security tips for your website.

-Not all hackers are out to steal your data however, some are motivated by anarchy — they simply want to f*uck things up.
-With a mischievous nature they want to see the world burn.
-It may sound melodramatic, but they are in fact out there — lurking in the hidden and dark cracks of cyberspace.
+Not all hackers are out to steal your data.
+Some are motivated by anarchy—they simply want to f*uck things up.
+With a mischievous nature, they want to see the world burn.
+It may sound melodramatic, but they are, in fact, out there, lurking in the hidden and dark cracks of cyberspace.

-Whether robots are auto-posting to the comments section of your site, or injecting more disruptive malware, effectively dealing with them costs time and money.
-And if your site contains malware, Google will block your site from loading with the infamous big red page.
+Whether robots are auto-posting to your site’s comments section or injecting more disruptive malware, effectively dealing with them costs time and money.
+If your site contains malware, Google will block it from loading with the infamous significant red page.

 There are things that you can do to make your website more secure.